marco262/my_wiki/data/class/dragonfire-adept.md

 ### Greater Aspect of Metallic Dragons

 At 10th level, you become immune to paralysis and magical effects that render you unconcious.
-Additionally, your breath weapon’s range is doubled.
+Additionally, your breath weapon's range is doubled.
 You may add double your proficiency bonus to any Charisma checks when interacting with metallic dragons, even if you would otherwise not be proficient in them.

 ### Discorporating Breath of Bahamut